manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/PRIDE AND PREJUDICE.md

 2. In a novel, about couple overcoming misunderstandings to achieve a marital status, the first view of marriage is an mismatched couple, who can't communicate.
 	- Mr. and Mrs. Bennet are polar opposites to each other:  Mr. Bennet is a dry witted man, who uses sarcasms throughout the novel, and Mrs. Bennet misses all those mocking tones.
 3. Elizabeth criticises Jane for being blind, that she see's good in other people as a reflection her own heart.
 That she should be more careful.
-	- It's ironic how Elizabeth is
+	- It's ironic how Elizabeth is herself blinded by appearances, and prejudice.
+4.